vanconywhale/EastfrontAirlines/README.md

-This website was created by RedMellon for the 2019 FBLA Website Design project.
+This website was created by vanconywhale for the 2019 FBLA Website Design project.

 Note: The website may not work properly in older browsers, such as internet explorer.